Why are champagne brand names so difficult to pronounce?

 There are many terribly well-meaning pronunciation guides to champagne names on the net, but they are riddled with mistakes.
 If someone writes a phonetic spelling for champagne which looks like this: ‘DOM PAY/ree/nyong’ (I took this example from a top-rated, and otherwise excellent wine site), I can tell at a glance the whoever provided it has very little, if any grounding in the French language, and where one error exists many more are sure to follow.
 French is not a stressed language like Italian or Spanish, so if you see capitals letters (which indicate stress) in the phonetic description of a French word, you can be sure that it is off-track, and likely to be wrong.

 Here is a list of some of the top Champagne Houses and brand names, with audio, so you will definitively know how to pronounce them.
 They are in no particular order.
-Please click on the links for the audio, and more information about each brand.
+Please click on the links for the audio, and more information about each brand or start with this handy video.

 - Dom Pérignon – doh~pay/ree/nyoh~